WannesMalfait/Blender-shaders/src/mnode/shape.md

 \\[
    -2x^3+3x^2 = x\cdot x\cdot (3-2\cdot x)
 \\]
-The right hand side is the one used in computer graphics, because it requires less computational steps to evaluate than the one on the left.
-Anyone who has had an introduction to calculus should be able to verify that this function does indeed meet the constrains.
+The right hand side of the equation is the one used in computer graphics, because it requires less computational steps to evaluate than the one on the left.
+Anyone who has had an introduction to calculus should be able to verify that this function does indeed meet the constraints.
 This function satisfies the properties we have described, but is not "smooth" enough in some cases.
 To fix this we use the so-called `Smootherstep`, which adds two extra conditions.

 - Goes through `(0,0)` and `(1,1)`
 - It is flat at `(0,0)` and `(1,1)`